SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 Most people are perfectly capable of motivating themselves with scarcity.
 I do it all the time with food --- I will exercise to earn my meal.
-The CBS story reported the high creativity shown by Calcea and N''., but does not stop to ponder how uncreative the idea of the monetary prize was, and how insidious.
+The CBS story reported the high creativity shown by Calcea and Ne'Kiya, which is rightly celebrated, but does not stop to ponder how uncreative the idea of the monetary prize was, and how insidious.

 <table style="border-collapse: collapse; border=0;">